• Skip to primary navigation

 8. Add half of the egg whites and mix gently.
 Then add the other half.

-9. Pour into a bowl that can go in the oven and cover with the slices of cheese.
+9. Pour into a bowl that can go in the oven and cover with cheese slices.

-10. Bake for 25 minutes or until cheese is golden and the casserole has risen.
+10. Bake for 25 minutes or until the cheese is golden and the casserole has risen.

 Comments